Errno1024/BUAA-Course-Grab/README.md

 python bykc.py --help
 ```

-`bykc.py` provides a convenient way to enroll or drop courses.
+`bykc.py` provides a convenient way to enroll in or drop courses.
 While `username` refers to your universal identity authentication account and `password` refers to your password, following command shows you the current course list.

 ```sh
 python bykc.py username password -l